-Name of each exchange on which Title of each class Trading Symbol registered Common Stock, no par value MYFW The Nasdaq Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES 🗆 NO 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-YES D NO 🗵

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES $\boxtimes$ NO $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-YES $\boxtimes$ NO $\square$
+Title of each class Trading Symbol Name of each exchange on which registered Common Stock, no par value MYFW The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, a as defined in Rule 405 of the Securities Act.
+YES □ NO ⊠ Indicate by check mark if the registrant is not required to file reports pursu uant to Section 13 or 15(d) of the Act.
+YES NO⊠ Indicate by check mark whether the registrant: (1) has filed all reports resuch shorter period that the registrant was required to file such reports), as he Securities Exchange Act of 1934 during the preceding 12 months (or for ments for the past 90 days.
+YES \boxtimes NO \square Indicate by check mark whether the registrant has submitted electronicall during the preceding 12 months (or for such shorter period that the registr submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) \boxtimes NO \square

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer

+□

+Accelerated filer

+☒

+Non-accelerated filer

+□

+Smaller reporting company

+☒

-Large accelerated filer Accelerated filer $\mathbf{X}$ Non-accelerated filer Smaller reporting company X Emerging growth company X
+Emerging growth company ☒